Dibaryon resonances and short-range $NN$ interaction: Introduction

-In fact, the six-quark (or dibaryon) resonances can serve as a bridge between the world of QCD and two- and few-nucleon dynamics.
-The dibaryon resonances, being essentially multi-quark objects, reflect in their structure the very complicated dynamics of quarks, gluons and strings, on the one hand, and considered as dinucleon systems reflect the basic properties of the short-range $NN$ interaction, on the other hand.
-Hence, the dibaryon (and, more generally, multi-baryon) resonances being on the border between QCD and meson-nucleon dynamics can be considered as appropriate effective degrees of freedom to describe the nuclear-physics phenomena which involve the short-range $NN$ interaction~\cite{Kuk-YAF11}.
-It should be emphasized here that dibaryon resonances can give a lot for understanding the short-range $NN$, $N\De$, $\De\De$, etc., forces not only due to their structure but, first of all, because they are specific relatively long-lived states in which $6q$ dynamics should be manifested most clearly.
-It should be noted also that in the majority of the previous experimental and theoretical studies, the six-quark states have been treated as some exotics, like penta- or tetra-quarks, which are not related directly to the basic mechanism of the $NN$ interaction.
+In fact, the six-quark (or dibaryon) resonances can serve as an effective tool to relate the world of QCD with that of two- and few-nucleon dynamics.
+The dibaryon resonances, being essentially multi-quark objects, reflect in their structure the very complicated dynamics of quarks and gluons, on the one hand, and, considered as dinucleon systems, reflect the basic properties of the short-range $NN$ interaction, on the other hand.
+Hence, the dibaryon (and, more generally, multi-baryon) resonances can be considered as appropriate effective degrees of freedom to describe the nuclear-physics phenomena which involve the short-range $NN$ interaction~\cite{Kuk-YAF11}.
+It should be emphasized here that dibaryon resonances can give a lot for understanding the short-range $NN$, $N\De$, $\De\De$, etc., forces not only due to their structure but, first of all, because they are specific relatively long-lived states in which six-quark dynamics should be manifested.
+It should be noted also that in the majority of the previous experimental and theoretical studies, the non-trivial hexaquark states have been treated as some exotics, like penta- or tetraquarks, which are not related directly to the basic mechanism of the $NN$ interaction.

-The existence and main properties of some dibaryon resonances have now been reliably confirmed in the numerous experimental and theoretical studies (see the recent reviews~\cite{Clem17,Clem21}).
+The existence and main properties of some dibaryon resonances have now been reliably confirmed in the numerous experimental and theoretical studies (see the recent reviews~\cite{Clem17,Clem21,Gal16}).
 It should be noted that the history of dibaryon resonances was very dramatic, from the initial enthusiasm through years of skepticism or even complete rejection until the final discovery in a series of precise high-statistics experiments made by several international collaborations (CELSIUS/WASA, WASA-at-COSY, ANKE-COSY, and others).